microsoft/vscode-docs/docs/editor/integrated-terminal.md

 ### How can I change my default Windows terminal back to PowerShell?

-If you want to put the default Integrated Terminal shell back to the default (PowerShell on Windows), remove the shell override from your User [Settings](/docs/getstarted/settings.md) (`kb(workbench.action.openSettings)`).
+If you want to put the default integrated terminal shell back to the default (PowerShell on Windows), remove the shell override from your User [Settings](/docs/getstarted/settings.md) (`kb(workbench.action.openSettings)`).

 For example, if you have set your default terminal to bash, you will find `terminal.integrated.shell.windows` in your `settings.json` pointing to your bash location.